lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/vgg.md

 ## VGG Blocks

-The basic building block of classic CNNs is a sequence of the following:
-(i) a convolutional layer
-with padding to maintain the resolution,
-(ii) a nonlinearity such as a ReLU,
-(iii) a pooling layer such
-as a max pooling layer.
-One VGG block consists of a sequence of convolutional layers, followed by a max pooling layer for spatial downsampling.
-In the original VGG paper :cite:`Simonyan.Zisserman.2014`, the authors employed convolutions with $3\times3$ kernels with padding of 1 (keeping height and width) and $2 \times 2$ max pooling with stride of 2
-(halving the resolution after each block).
-In the code below, we define a function called `vgg_block` to implement one VGG block.

 O bloco de construção básico das CNNs clássicas é uma sequência do seguinte:
 (i) uma camada convolucional